Q8201/WasmGuard/README.md

   <img src="img/screenshot_popup.png" width=""><br>
 </div>

-When a webpage is analyzed, WebChecker displays a panel listing the detected Wasm files, their domain, filename, and a detailed result indicating whether the file is benign or malicious.
+When a webpage is analyzed, users can call up WebChecker's panel, which lists detected Wasm files, their domain, filename, and detailed results indicating whether the file is benign or malicious.

 <div align="center">
   <img src="img/screenshot_panel_benign_page.png" width="600"><br>
 </div>

+When a malicious Wasm file is detected on a page, the plugin will call a popup window to **warn the user** that the current page is unsafe and to stop accessing the current page.

 <div align="center">
   <img src="img/screenshot_panel_malicious_page.png" width="600"><br>